MushSoup/Y3S2Fullstack/README.md

 Fullstack project for Y3 semester 2

 ### Changes to be made
-* Change the create event page to be similar to the expanded event page preview type
+* Make it such that after registering, can cancel (aka delete)
-* finish up the practical, learn how to grab information by id/name (selected event)
+* fix the image submission issue if possible
-* live countdown
+* Allow the editing of registered information
-* forum
+* forum (urgent ig?)
 * :)

 ### Events